basho-labs/the-basho-community/Meetup strategy.md

 We have between $200-$1,000 a month to support Meetup activities.
 Depending on the month, these funds could be allocated to between 3 to 5 events.
 We're looking for lightly budgeted lift here.

 **Options**:
 If you have a compelling, measurably-audience-grabbing idea for our Meetups, definitely share it.
 There are times that will be worth the extra effort and we're glad to get the idea.
+Open an Issue [here](https://github.com/basho-labs/the-riak-community/issues) or shoot me an [email](mailto:mbrender@basho.com).

 If you feel your local Meetup could benefit from more funds, you're welcome ot work on local sponsorships that Meetup.com allows.